ksonj/digits/README.md

 #Identification of handwritten digits
-This is a Python-reimplementation of programming exercise 4 from the Coursera course on machine learning.
-The implemented neural network detects handwritten digits.
+This is a Python-reimplementation of programming exercise 4 from the Coursera course on [machine learning](https://class.coursera.org/ml-004).
+The implemented neural network identifies handwritten digits.

 ##Dependencies
 * [scipy](http://www.scipy.org/)